vponcelo/Subgesture/README.md

 	isbn={1-901725-53-7},
 }
 ```
 ##### Thanks for using this code.

+### Main functions:

-# testDTWalign:
+##### testDTWalign:

-  Simple tests for the implementations of both the DTW computation and the mean aligment
+Simple tests with the implementations both for the DTW computation and for the mean aligment.

-# testHMM:
+##### testHMM:

 Test the HMM setting to discretize the gesture samples, learn a HMM model for each class and evaluate the models.

-# runGenDTW:
+##### runGenDTW:

-  Main file to run the evolutionary algorithm and temporal segmentation of the training data using the parameter settings from the file varload.
+Main file to run the whole evolutionary algorithm with temporal segmentation over training data, using the parameter settings from the file `varload.m`.